Diesel Spill Coats Swans at Carshalton Ponds After Early Morning Vehicle Fire

-The Environment Agency has urged anyone with information about the incident or concerns about pollution to contact their 24-hour incident hotline: 0800 807060.
+The Environment Agency urges anyone with information or concerns about pollution to call their 24-hour incident hotline on 0800 807060.

-Meanwhile, rescuers continue to monitor the remaining birds at Carshalton Ponds, ready to step in if further intervention is needed.
+Meanwhile, rescue teams keep a close eye on the remaining waterfowl at Carshalton Ponds, ready to step in if more animals need saving.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.